This article was written by Tiffany and Rebekah Brannan as part of the Breening Thursdays series.

 Anakin and Padme end up kissing in this scene.
 It’s no wonder that the young Jedi forgets his oath of celibacy when the beautiful Senator wears such an alluring dress!
 This kiss is open-mouthed, especially on the part of Padme, and is thus unacceptable.
 This kiss must be close-mouthed.

 Lama Su and Taun We take Obi-Wan on a tour of the cloning factory.
 This huge building is filled with jars, test tubes, and cylinders that hold fetuses, many of which are only partially formed.
 This is very unnerving and distasteful.
 It also presents moral problems, since it dehumanizes babies by making them look like a product in a factory.
 Of course, the whole idea of cloning people is morally controversial.
-I think the concept of the clone army is acceptable is it obviously is backed by sinister people for sinister reasons.
+I think the concept of the clone army is acceptable as it obviously is backed by sinister people for sinister reasons.
 However, no fetuses in test tubes should be visible.
 Instead, we should see them as fully-formed babies in long rows of incubators, similar to what you see in hospitals for newborn infants.
 They could be squirming, kicking, and crying in their little cubicles.
 Then, we could see the next group, who are boys, as in the film.

 Later, wee see Anakin and Padme in a field on Naboo.
 Grazing in the field are giant creatures nearly the size of elephants which resemble ticks.
 Many people find such giant versions of the parasites disgusting, so they should look more like bovines of some sort, rather than giant insects.

 During their playful outing in the field, Anakin and Padme end up rolling over each other down the grass.
-This is down in a fairly innocent spirit of fun, but it is always unacceptable for a man and woman to roll over each other, no matter what the circumstance is.
+This is done in a fairly innocent spirit of fun, but it is always unacceptable for a man and woman to roll over each other, no matter what the circumstance is.
 Instead, they could perhaps fall over laughing near each other, although they shouldn’t lie right next to each other.

 In an evening scene, Anakin and Padme talk beside a fire.
 In this scene, she wears a black dress which George Lucas himself designed.
 Aspects of this dress are very pretty and flattering, such as the corset-like bodice, which really compliments her figure.
 However, her chest is busting out of the top.
 The neckline should be raised so that none of her cleavage is exposed.
 I suggest that the top of the bodice be given a sweetheart neckline or come to a high halter neck, attaching to the shimmery scarf around her throat.
 Not only would this be more decent, but it would also be more attractive, since the top of the neckline is straight and very harsh compared to the rest of the dress.